 Webcasters still possess the right to voluntarily agree to terms and fees with ASCAP and BMI outside any judicial involvement, and they often choose to do so.

-This guide was composed by Luke Evans, Mamie Davis, Jacob Wunderlich, Rene Merideth, Jeff Cvetkovski, & Aaron Davis.
+Authors: Will Donohue, Luke Evans, Mamie Davis, Jacob Wunderlich, Rene Merideth, Jeff Cvetkovski, & Aaron Davis.

 Want to use this guide for something other than personal reading?
 Good news: you can, as long as your use isn’t commercial and you give Exploration credit.